Unboxed-Software/solana-course/content/oracles.md

     2. Con: There is no way to disincentivize bad actors if they do publish inaccurate data.
 3. Require oracles to stake in order to participate in the consensus mechanism.
 On every response, if an oracle deviates by some threshold from the accepted range of results, their stake is taken by the protocol and can no longer report.
     1. Pro: Ensures no single oracle can influence the final result too drastically, while also incentivizing honest and accurate actions.
 By introducing a staking mechanism, it’s in the oracle providers best interest to ensure their data is accurate in order to keep their staked funds.
-    2. Con: If the total value involved of the downstream applications are greater than the oracles' allocated stake, how can we still ensure oracles are not incentivized to collude?
+    2. Con: If the total value involved of the downstream applications are greater than the oracle's allocated stake, they could be incentivized to collude.

+It is your job to know how the Oracle Network is configured and make a judgement call on if they can be trusted.
+Generally, Oracles should only be used for non mission-critical functions and worst-case scenarios should be accounted for.

 ### Oracles on Solana

 Pyth and Switchboard are the two main oracle providers on Solana today.
 They’re each unique and follow slightly different design choices.
-Although they are different, there are some similarities between the two.
-Generally, oracle networks on Solana work like so:

-1. Data is sourced off-chain.
-2. That data is published on-chain in a transaction and stored in an account.
-3. Programs can read the data stored in the account and use it in its logic.

-**Pyth** is primarily focused on financial data as it stands today and utilizes data published from top tier financial institutions.
-Pyth’s data providers publish the market data updates that they see for financial assets, these updates are aggregated and published on-chain by the Pyth program.
+**Pyth** is primarily focused on financial data published from top tier financial institutions.
+Pyth’s data providers publish the market data updates.
+These updates are then aggregated and published on-chain by the Pyth program.
 The data sourced from Pyth is not completely decentralized, only approved data providers can publish data.
-The selling point behind Pyth is that because the data is published directly by financial institutions, it is of higher quality.
+The selling point of Pyth is that its data is vetted directly by the platform and sourced from financial institutions, ensuring higher quality.

 **Switchboard** is a completely decentralized oracle network and has data of all kinds available, not just financial data.
-Anyone can run a Switchboard oracle, but you don’t have to run your own oracle to consume the data if you don’t want to.
-If you decide not to run your own oracle, then it’s important to note that you are inherently trusting the oracle network to publish accurate data.
+Anyone can run a Switchboard oracle, and anyone can consume their data.
+Here, you are potentally trusting unkonwn providers, we will cover what to look for later in the lesson.

-Switchboard follows a variation of the stake weighted oracle network described in the third option of the previous section by introducing what are called TEEs (Trusted Execution Enviroments).
+Switchboard follows a variation of the stake weighted oracle network described in the third option of the previous section.
+It does so by introducing what are called TEEs (Trusted Execution Enviroments).
 TEEs are secure environments isolated from the rest of the system where sensitive code can be executed.
 In simple terms, given a program and an input, TEEs can execute and generate an output along with a proof.
-If you’d like to learn more about TEEs, please read [Switchboard’s docs](https://docs.switchboard.xyz/functions)!
+If you’d like to learn more about TEEs, please read [Switchboard’s docs](https://docs.switchboard.xyz/functions).

 By introducing TEEs on top of stake weighted oracles, Switchboard is able to verify each oracle’s software to allow participation in the network.
 If an oracle operator acts maliciously and attempts to change the operation of the approved code, a data quote verification will fail.
 This allows Switchboard oracles to operate beyond quantitative value reporting, such as functions -- running off-chain custom and confidential computations.

-You may also be wondering how this oracle gets paid?
-We’ll talk more about this in the next section.

 ### Switchboard Oracles